Yarnell Hill Fire: In media

 Outside magazine released the documentary film, The Granite Mountain Hotshots and the Yarnell Hill Fire (August 12, 2013), in which friends, relatives, and colleagues (including Brendan McDonough, the lone survivor of the Granite Mountain Hotshots) speak out.

 The U.S. Forest Service released a series of videos on November 10, 2014, that were shot by wildland firefighters on the day of the Yarnell Hill tragedy.
 The Forest Service website notes: "To be transparent with the public, the videos are presented exactly as they have been received.
 The redactions were done before these videos came into the possession of Arizona State Forestry."
-In its coverage of these videos, Outside magazine posted and article and video excerpts.
+In its coverage of these videos, Outside magazine posted an article and video excerpts.

 The Weather Channel released a documentary, America Burning: The Yarnell Hill Fire Tragedy and the Nation's Wildfire Crisis (2014).
 Kyle Dickman, a former firefighter and former editor of Outside magazine, published the nonfiction book, On the Burning Edge: A Fateful Fire and the Men Who Fought It (2015).
 Brendan McDonough published his first-hand account, My Lost Brothers: The Untold Story by the Yarnell Hill Fire's Lone Survivor (May 3, 2016).

 On October 20, 2017, Columbia Pictures released a biographical drama film based on the events of this disaster, titled Only the Brave.
 The film was praised for its acting and emotional portrayal of its subject matter.